This article has links to products and services we love, which we may make commission from.

 The team at Keysearch are very excited that they have developed more than just a keyword checker.

-Next to the SERP Analysis (image above), you can select ‘rankings/traffic‘ and this will give you some insight into the keywords that the post is ranking for (choose ‘URL keywords’ for the pop-up) and the estimated URL traffic that the specific post/page actually gets.
+Next to the SERP Analysis (image above), you can select ‘rankings/traffic, ‘which will give you some insight into the keywords that the post is ranking for (choose ‘URL keywords’ for the pop-up) and the estimated URL traffic that the specific post/page actually gets.

 This function acts as a bulk keyword difficulty checker.